Additional Academic Standards Regulations

 Summer Academic Standards Regulations section for how summer grades affect warning, probation, or dismissal status.

 Students who do not meet the requirements of their academic probation are academically dismissed from the university.
 Each College Academic Standards Committee is responsible for final decisions regarding the academic status of students in that college, and any appeals to academic dismissal actions are considered by the college committee.
 Once dismissed, students are not allowed to reenroll at Iowa State University until they have been academically reinstated.
 (See section on reinstatement.)
 Academic dismissal is placed on the student's academic record as a permanent notation.
-The official transcript of a student who has been dismissed includes a "not in good standing" notation.
+The official transcript of a student who has been dismissed includes a "Not Permitted to Register" notation.

 Summer Academic Standards Regulations